SaulMagnusson/aws-cdk-go-example-static-site/README.md

 cdk deploy
 ```

-Configuring the CloudFront distribution

-Next a CloudFront distribution is created.
-It will link with several constructs: a bucket origin as a source, a certificate managed by ACM, a Cloudfront Function association which will rewrite the URI's, and an Origin Access Identity that will be used as a Principal for permissions in an S3 bucket policy added to the bucket.

-Adding a record to Route53
+## What this code does

+In the bootstrapping step the local files are zipped and added to a staging bucket.
+In the deployment step, the files are deployed to an S3 bucket.
+A CloudFront Origin Access Identity is created and then added as a principal to a bucket policy which allows CloudFront to access the bucket.
+The bucket is added as an origin to the Cloudfront distribution.

+A certificate is created and automatically validated by looking up the appropriate hosted zone.
+A Cloudfront Function is attached as an inline function present in the code that will rewrite the URI's in response to a viewer request event.
+The function is an inline version of a function from [AWS-samples](https://github.com/aws-samples/amazon-cloudfront-functions/tree/main/url-rewrite-single-page-apps).

-Finally, a record must be added to the Hosted Zone where the domain is located.
-A hosted zone lookup can be used for this procedure.
-Looking up the Hosted Zone by ID does not work for this step because the zone name is obscured in that function.
+Finally, a record is added to the Hosted Zone where the domain is located.
+The hosted zone is looked up by the domain name.
+Looking up the Hosted Zone by ID does not work for this step because that function doesn't have access to the zone name.

+## More About aws-cdk-go
+Many property fields contain "nil" values which is Go's empty reference.
+Other values are references to undeclared slices.
+By default, go functions make a copy of arguments that they are passed.
+Thus, in aws-cdk-go references are often passed explicitly by using the "&" operator or the jsii.String("") helper function.
+See [Working with the AWS CDK in Go](https://docs.aws.amazon.com/cdk/latest/guide/work-with-cdk-go.html) and the blog post [Getting started with the AWS Cloud Development Kit and Go](https://aws.amazon.com/blogs/developer/getting-started-with-the-aws-cloud-development-kit-and-go/) for more details.